ollijarviniemi/ollij.fi/AI.md

 [^27]: I’m simplifying here: in the case of language models, we should again speak of tokens instead of letters.

 [^28]: I have heard of a (so far unpublished) paper where a chess-playing neural network was found to look ahead.
-A more complex search with more options was not found so far, however.
+A more complex search considering multiple options was not found so far, however.

 [^30]: Anthropic, [The Claude 3 Model Family: Opus, Sonnet, Haiku](https://www-cdn.anthropic.com/de8ba9b01c9ab7cbabf5c33b80b7bbc618857627/Model_Card_Claude_3.pdf), section 2.5.